 The Anthropology Junior Qualifying Exam

 The Anthropology Junior Qualifying Exam is meant to allow the department to review your total academic record and to judge your preparedness to undertake the independent senior thesis.
 To the extent that they are able to do so, students are expected to have completed, or have made plans to complete, all requirements, including Divisional requirements, before taking the Junior Qual.
 In the recent past, the format of the exams has varied, but most have consisted of questions that address issues raised in the courses taken in fulfillment of the departmental requirements.
 We have put together a file of past Junior Quals so that you may consult those in advance.
 It is always appropriate to ask to see earlier exams.
-Please see Emily Hebbron in Eliot 204B, the Administrative Coordinator for Anthropology, for the file.
+Please see Emily Hebbron, the Administrative Coordinator for Anthropology in Vollum 114 for the file.

 Prepping for the Qual